 Here you can see some of the fabrics.
 Maggie Smith quilted it on her longarm machine.
 I had her quilt the scouting fleur de lei symbol along with stars.
 There was even some fabric with designs of all of the badges.
 I gave the quilt to Colin to celebrate his accomplishment.
 We will have a formal Eagle Ceremony later, but I really wanted him to have his quilt.

 My talented Sister-in-Law, Sue, requested one of my Dizzy Daisy Threadcatchers to use for knitting.
 She wanted the weighted pincushion to have it sit on the arm of her chair and to put her ball of yarn in the little bag so it would not roll around.
 She said she liked purple and green, so I made one for her.
 I had just enough to make another one with a needle book and tiny nine patch pincushion.
 I will be adding these items for sale in the shop soon.
 I had been using sewing themed fabric to make them, but this one turned out pretty cute.
-Make one for yourself, my pattern is for sale on Craftsy HERE.
+Make one for yourself, you can purchase the pattern as a PDF download.
+Go to MY PATTERNS tab and follow the link to My Etsy Shop.

 Here is a sneak peek at my next post.
 I finally finished embroidering the sunbonnet sue nursery quilt blocks.
 It only took me 10 years to finish them!
 I only worked on them in the winter and I guess I was a little slow.
 More to come!